microsoft/vscode-docs/docs/copilot/copilot-chat.md

 VS Code can be customized in so many ways that people get pleasantly surprised when they discover some hidden functionality.
 To help you to unlock the full power of VS Code, we created `@vscode`.

-This chat partipipant knows all about VS Code and can help you bridge the gap between natural language and VS Code commands and customizations. `@vscode` internally uses tools that give it access to the index of all the settings and commands and we are in the process of adding a tool so that this chat partipipant can also use the VS Code documentation.
+This chat participant knows all about VS Code and can help you bridge the gap between natural language and VS Code commands and customizations. `@vscode` internally uses tools that give it access to the index of all the settings and commands and we are in the process of adding a tool so that this chat participant can also use the VS Code documentation.
 Now you can ask vague questions like:

 * "`@vscode` the name of that thing when vscode fake opens a file?
 And how to disable it?"
 * "`@vscode` how do I change my VS Code colors?"